edwardnagy/flow_coordinator/README.md

 ### Tabbed Navigation with Nested Routing

-For layouts where multiple flow coordinators coexist — such as a bottom navigation bar with persistent sub-flows — you must use `FlowRouteScope` to explicitly specify the route information and active state of each child flow coordinator.
+For layouts where multiple flow coordinators coexist — such as a navigation bar with persistent sub-flows — you must use `FlowRouteScope` to explicitly specify the route information and active state of each child flow coordinator.
 This has the following effects:

 - **Deep Link Filtering:** It controls deep link propagation by conditionally forwarding route updates to the child subtree only when they match the specified `routeInformation`.
-- **Updating the Browser URL:** When the route is `isActive` and becomes the topmost entry in the navigation stack, its `routeInformation` is combined with ancestor routes and reported to the platform to update the browser's address bar or save state restoration data.
+- **Updating the Browser URL:** When the route is `isActive`, its `routeInformation` is combined with ancestor routes and reported to the platform to update the browser's address bar or save state restoration data.
 - **Back Button Handling:** Back button events are only delivered to the child subtree if `isActive` is true.